 There is definitely a right and wrong coffee to put into a percolator.
 Since percolators brew strong cups of coffee, you want to avoid dark roasts; dark roasts in a percolator will result in a bitter cup.

 Light roasts also don’t work great in percolators, because they end up giving you a watery cup of coffee; light roasts lose their flavor in the process.
 The best kind for percolators is a medium roast; they maintain their aroma and flavor during the percolating process.

 What Coffee Grind Do You Need For A Percolator?

-The best setting for grinding your coffee for a percolator is medium-coarse.
+The best setting for grinding your coffee for a percolator is medium-coarse (What kind of grinder should you use? – Burr vs Blade Grinder Evaluation!).
 The reason for this is because of the way a percolator works.